ROCm/ROCR-Runtime/README.md

 ### ROCt Library

 This repository includes the user-mode API interfaces used to interact with the ROCk driver.
-Currently supported agents include only the AMD/ATI Fiji family of discrete GPUs.

 Starting at 1.7 release, ROCt uses drm render device.
 This requires the user to belong to video group.
 Add the user account to video group with "sudo usermod -a -G video _username_" command if the user if not part of video group yet.
+NOTE: Users of Ubuntu 20.04 will need to add the user to the new "render" group, as Ubuntu has changed the owner:group of /dev/kfd to render:render as of that release

 #### ROCk Driver